-Tests too early or too late can give an inaccurate picture of what is happening.
-In people without diabetes, their blood sugar level returns to close to normal about 1 to 2 hours after eating as a result of the effects of insulin.
-In addition, their blood sugar levels usually don't rise as high as those of people with diabetes, since insulin is immediately supplied to the circulatory system while they eat, preventing a large spike in blood sugar levels.
+Tests taken too early or too late can give an inaccurate picture of what is happening in the body.
+People without diabetes typically have their blood sugar levels return to close to normal about 1 to 2 hours after eating, due to the effects of insulin.
+This is because insulin is immediately supplied to the circulatory system while they eat, preventing a large spike in blood sugar levels.
 However, when consuming excess carbohydrates, the body digests them like sugar and sends them directly to the bloodstream, increasing the risk of blood sugar spikes.The rate at which food leaves the stomach, known as gastric emptying, affects the amount of sugar in the blood after eating.

 Postprandial blood sugar (the amount of sugar in the blood after eating) should also be monitored closely.Choosing foods that your body breaks down more slowly than refined carbohydrates can help maintain consistent blood sugar levels and provide energy.
 It's important to note that diabetes complications are due to long-term poor blood sugar control, not occasional short-term increases in blood sugar levels.If you're concerned about your blood sugar levels, ask your doctor for a prescription for a blood glucose meter that allows you to check your own blood sugar levels at home.
-And in just 21 days, blood glucose, cholesterol, triglyceride and blood pressure levels improved dramatically.
 Talk to your doctor about what to do in response to high blood sugar levels before changing your drug plan.